SenseLogic/PENDOWN/README.md

 # Pendown

-Lightweight markup for styled documents.
+Lightweight markup with integrated styling and tag redefinition.

 ## Features